 Berry Banana Baked Oatmeal

 Baked Oatmeal is an easy oatmeal breakfast bake made with gluten free oats, fresh berries, frozen bananas, pure maple syrup, cinnamon, walnuts, coconut almond milk and eggs.
 This is an easy baked oatmeal recipe to pull together and it tastes absolutely amazing.
 Your whole family will love it!

 Hands-down, this is the best baked oatmeal I’ve ever had.
 It’s studded with a mix of berries and naturally sweetened with frozen bananas and pure maple syrup.
 The flavor is amazing and the texture might remind you a little of bread pudding.
 Honestly, this banana baked oatmeal is so good you might be tempted to eat it for dessert!

 - Oats: Old fashioned rolled oats (preferably organic and gluten-free – I use Bob’s Red Mill Gluten Free Oats)

 - Eggs: A couple of eggs are added to help to hold the ingredients together.

-- Vegan butter: We use vegan butter for this recipe which adds a delicious buttery flavor.
+- Butter: You can use regular unsalted butter or vegan butter for this recipe, which adds a delicious buttery flavor.

 - Frozen bananas: Sliced frozen bananas are added for a little sweetness and flavor.
 They practically melt while baking, making the oatmeal tender and delicious.
 If you use fresh bananas instead, then you’ll want to mash them a bit.